 In the window hangs a little wooden bird box – a telltale sign you've found this eclectic travel-inspired cafe.
-Yet despite no obvious written signage, the salvaged furniture and re-worked 70s sideboard tables are full with loyal locals and the occasional newbie intrigued by the chaotic weekend hustle.
+Yet despite no obvious written signage, the salvaged furniture and re-worked seventies sideboard tables are filled with loyal locals and the occasional newbie intrigued by the chaotic weekend hustle.

-Relatively alone on Union Street, Little Byrd has, for five years, been offering a neat cafe destination to rival the notoriously quirky ones found more commonly in the northern suburbs.
-It features the familiar traits – miss-matched seating and stacked Bon Soy cartons – yet its individual charm comes more by the way of trinkets and origami, either lost beneath the tables or perched whimsically on shelving as decoration.
+Relatively alone on Union Street, Little Byrd has, for a number of years, been offering a neat cafe destination to rival the notoriously quirky ones found more commonly in the northern suburbs.
+It features many familiar traits – miss-matched seating and stacked Bon Soy cartons – yet its individual charm comes more by the way of trinkets and origami, either lost beneath the tables or perched whimsically on shelving as decoration.

-For a casual spot to people-watch from the large window-fronted facade, or to mingle in the jovial atmosphere, Little Byrd can cater to your cafe needs.
+For a casual spot to people-watch from the large window-fronted facade, or to mingle in the jovial atmosphere, Little Byrd caters to your Ascot Vale cafe needs.